luukasmakila/PYTHON-BLOG-APP/README.md

 # WEBAPP

 Reddit / Twitter like website.
-Backend created with Python using the Flask module and the frontend is a mix of HTML and Bootstrap classes. <br />
+Backend created with Python using the Flask module and the frontend made with Bootstrap. <br />
 Backend connects to a SQLite database. <br />

 You can create an account, login and logout of your account. <br />